palantir/gradle-consistent-versions/README.md

 ```

 With vanilla Gradle 4.8 lockfiles, this scenario would have merged but then failed on develop due to an inconsistent lockfile.

+### Comparison to nebula dependency lock plugin
+Internally, a few projects started using Nebula's [Gradle Dependency Lock Plugin](https://github.com/nebula-plugins/gradle-dependency-lock-plugin) but eventually abandoned it because it introduced too much dev friction.
+Key problems:

+- PR diffs could be thousands and thousands of lines for small changes
+- Contributors often updated versions.props but forgot to update the lockfiles, leading them to think they'd picked up a new version when they actually hadn't!

+Both of these problems are solved by this plugin because the new gradle lock files are extremely compact (one line per dependency) and they can never get out of date because gradle validates their correctness every time you resolve the unifiedClasspath configuration.